 Rabbi Yechiel Eckstein

-Rabbi Yechiel Eckstein, founder and president of the International Fellowship of Christians and Jews, has devoted more than 35 years to building bridges of understanding between Christians and Jews and broad support for the State of Israel.
-He is recognized as the world’s leading Jewish authority on evangelical Christians.
+Rabbi Yechiel Eckstein, founder and president of the International Fellowship of Christians and Jews (The Fellowship), has devoted more than 35 years to building bridges of understanding between Christians and Jews and broad support for the state of Israel.

 Rabbi Eckstein received Orthodox Rabbinic ordination from Yeshiva University in New York.
 He holds master's degrees from Yeshiva University and Columbia University, where he also completed studies for his doctorate.
 Rabbi Eckstein has served on the faculties of Columbia University, Chicago Theological Seminary, and Northern Baptist Seminary.
 He currently serves on the executive committee of the American Jewish Joint Distribution Committee.